This upcoming change means you may need to get a new cellphone - NewsBreak

 “Many carriers, such as Cricket, Boost, Straight Talk, and several Lifeline mobile service providers, utilize AT&T’s, Verizon’s, and T-Mobile’s networks,” writes the FCC, meaning customers of those carriers will face similar constraints.

 Nelson said some carriers are even offering free upgrades to newer phones to smooth the transition.
-The FCC also has a Lifeline program aimed at keeping lower-income families connected.Millions qualify for free monthly cell phone service.
-Are you one of them?
+The FCC also has a Lifeline program aimed at keeping lower-income families connected.Facebook to shut down face-recognition system, delete data on more than 1 billion people

 If your phone operates on 4G, Nelson said it will depend on the age of the technology to determine if it will still work.